 (C) is regarded as having such an impairment, to include persons with severe mental illness and persons with substance abuse disorders.

-(91) Physical Needs Assessment--See Property Condition Assessment.
+(91) Physical Needs Assessment--See Scope and Cost Review.

-(92) Place--An area defined as such by the United States Census Bureau, which, in general, includes an incorporated city, town, or village, as well as unincorporated areas known as census designated places.
-Any part of a census designated place that, at the time of Application, is within the boundaries of an incorporated city, town or village will be considered as part of the incorporated area.
+(92) Place--An area defined as such by the United States Census Bureau, which, in general, includes an incorporated city, town, or village, as well as unincorporated areas known as Census Designated Places.
+Any part of a Census Designated Place that, at the time of Application, is within the boundaries of an incorporated city, town or village will be considered as part of the incorporated area.
 The Department may provide a list of Places for reference.

 (93) Post Award Activities Manual--The manual produced and amended from time to time by the Department which explains the post award requirements and provides guidance for the filing of such documentation.